scubajorgen/TomTomWatch/README.md

 ## FAQ

+### What do I need to run the software?
+You need a Java Runtime Environment or JRE to run the .jar file.
+Version 8 will do.
+Download at [java.com](https://www.java.com/download/ie_manual.jsp) or [OpenJDK](https://openjdk.org/).
+Read instructions on my [blog](https://blog.studioblueplanet.net/software/tomtomwatch).

+### What do I need for building the software?
+You need a Java SDK.
+Version 8.
+Download at [java.com](https://www.java.com/download/ie_manual.jsp) or [OpenJDK](https://openjdk.org/).
+For building you need Maven.
+For developing I use Netbeans SDE.
+But use any SDE you like...

 ### When I choose 'Activity summary' I see my tracks, but I cannot download them
 If you cannot download tracks, then there are no **track files** on the watch.
 They get downloaded _and deleted_ when you connnected to TomTom MySports.
 The 'Activity Summary' shows the last 10 logged activities from the history files.
 'Activity History' shows a summary of logged activities from summary files.